borisdayma/docs/docs/logs.md

 ---
 title: Logging Metrics
-sidebar_label: Logging Metrics
+sidebar_label: Metrics
 ---

 ## Overview

 W&B can log simple things like accuracy and loss as a model is training.
+It can log histograms and custom matplotlib objects.
 It can also help visualize media as intermediate output for a training run.

 ## Simple Logging